How to Make Simple Bunny Cookies with Video

 Of course, every cookie begins with a good sugar cookie and royal icing recipe so if you have one, great.
 If you need one, I would be honored if you gave mine a try because I think it’s a good recipe that won’t spread that much when you bake your cookies.
 Here is my sugar cookie recipe and my Full Batch and Half a Batch of Royal Icing Recipe.

-- Bake a batch of sugar cookie and cut out that super cute little bunny shape.
+- Bake a batch of sugar cookies and cut out that super cute little bunny shape.
 If you decorate him the way Wilton intended, you will get a face.
-If you flip it upside down, you will have a cute little bunny tush because the little ear will become a foot when it’s turned upside down.
+If you flip it upside down, you will have a cute little bunny tush because the little ear will become one of the feet when it’s turned upside down.
 That little floppy ear is what totally inspired these cookies.

 - Flood the left foot and the tush area with the white icing and let it dry for about 10-20 minutes